yurishkuro/opentracing-tutorial/csharp/src/lesson02/README.md

   * we had to pass the Span object as the first argument to each function
   * we also had to write somewhat verbose try/finally code to finish the spans

 OpenTracing API for C# provides a better way.
-Using thread-locals and the notion of an "active span", we can avoid passing the span through our code and just access it via `_tracer`.
+Using context based storage (via AsyncLocal) and the notion of an "active span", we can avoid passing the span through our code and just access it via `_tracer`.

 ```csharp